 - Signs the Use of Human and Animal Subjects for UW Graduate Student Theses and Dissertations Form

-- Participates in quarterly and annual reviews of the student's progress;
+- Participates in quarterly reviews of the student's progress;

 - Submits notes to the student's file following each advising session, including the date, description of the conference, and comments; and